 In some states, both the new and existing customers must also be members of the same household.

-Understand who can initiate the account transfer
+Who can initiate the account transfer?

 If you call to initiate the account transfer

 We'll contact the new customer to confirm the transfer

 If we can't reach him/her, the transfer request will be put on hold

 If we don't hear back from the new customer within 10 days, we'll contact you to cancel the transfer request

 If you wish, we can then schedule for your service to be canceled